MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-dataset-external-org-share-about.md

 ---
-title: Share B2B datasets with external guest users (preview)
+title: Power BI in-place dataset sharing with guest users in external organizations(preview)
 description: Learn about Power BI in-place dataset sharing which allows you to share datasets with external guest users in their own tenants.
 author: ajburnle
 ms.author: ajburnle